aws-samples/simple-ewt-for-aws-connect/README.md

-Knowing how much time a customer has to wait in a call center queue before being transfered to an agent is a useful functionality to have - unfortunately, Amazon Connect does not provide this metric out of the box.
+Knowing how much time a customer has to wait in a call center queue before being transferred to an agent is a useful functionality to have - unfortunately, Amazon Connect does not provide this metric out of the box.

 What is does provide, however, is the wait time for the longest waiting customer in a given queue.